chun-eric/okinawamee/README.md

 }
 ```

-Day #3 - Hero Banner Finished
+Day #3 - Hero Banner Finished, Values Component Finished

 The main part of the hero banner and its reponsiveness was completed today.
 However the buttons are not working nor does it link anywhere.

+Values Component Finished.

 Day #4 - Email Subscribe and Core Values